This site is intended for health professionals only

 CPD module: Intrauterine contraception – what practice nurses need to know

-Nurse specialist in sexual health and contraception Jodie Crossman outlines what the main forms of intrauterine contraception are, their appropriate use and best practice in advising patients in this module.
+Nurse specialist in sexual health and contraception Jodie Crossman outlines the main forms of intrauterine contraception, their appropriate use and best practice in advising patients

 Author